Title IX coordinator

 - Information on the criminal court process

-The Arkansas Victim Assistance Coordinator for Pope County, Melissa Vandeveer, can be reached at 479-968-8600 and the Coordinator for Johnson and Franklin County, Patricia Andrade, can be reached at 479-708-0579.
+The Arkansas Victim Assistance Coordinator for Pope County, Fatima Gomez, can be reached at 479-968-8600, and the Coordinator for Johnson and Franklin County, Melissa Vandeveer, can be reached at 479-705-0579.

 Ozark rape crisis center

 With locations in Clarksville and Russellville, Arkansas, this entity provides 24-hour crisis intervention.
 The hotline telephone number is 1-800-818-1189 and the website is: https://www.ozarkrapecrisiscenter.org/.

 office for civil rights